 - What deductions can I claim as an actor?

-- How do I avoid getting audited as an actor?
+- How can I avoid getting audited as an actor?

-- What happens if I don’t pay taxes?
+- What happens if I don’t pay my taxes?

 - What happens after I file my taxes?